Five Inexpensive Ways to Spruce Up Your Home Before Selling

 Spruce Up Your Home

-If you’re selling your home, you want to do what you can to increase its curb appeal and make it appealing to potential buyers.
-While some homeowners may make expensive renovations, others do not want to spend much money on their house before selling.
-Here are five inexpensive but effective ways to spruce up your home to help it sell faster.
+If you’re selling your home, you want to do what you can to increase its curb appeal and make it attractive to potential buyers.
+While some homeowners may make expensive renovations, others do not want to spend much money on their houses before selling.
+Here are five inexpensive, effective ways to spruce up your home to help it sell faster.

 Pull all weeds and trim the shrubbery.
-Keep the lawn mowed, and put down a seed patch mix on any large bare spots in the lawn.
+Keep the lawn mowed, and put down a seed patch mix on any large bare spots in the yard.
 Clean up or replace your porch lights.
-If you have any rock, gravel, or mulch areas that are messy, fill in gaps with matching material.
+If you have messy rock, gravel, or mulch areas, fill in gaps with matching material.

 A new front door is a relatively inexpensive change that can make a big difference.
 Choose a simple, classic style that suits the home.
-If you have one or two windows that are bad shape, consider replacing those, as well.
+If you have one or two windows in lousy shape, consider replacing those, as well.

-Mess and disorder can make rooms look smaller, and it can be hard for prospective buyers to look past.
+Mess and disorder can make rooms look small, making it hard for prospective buyers to look past them.
 Make sure kitchen and bathroom counters are free of clutter.
-Hiding things in the closets and pantries is not enough, since potential buyers will look in those, too.
-Be sure to give rooms a good cleaning, including dusting, washing windows, and polishing the appliances.
+Hiding things in the closets and pantries is not enough since potential buyers will look in those, too.
+Be sure to clean rooms well, including dusting, washing windows, and polishing the appliances.

-Now is the time to take care of all those things you never seemed to have time to fix before.
+Now is the time to take care of all those things you never seemed to have time to fix.
 Take care of everyday issues that will turn off both buyers and inspectors.
-If your roof leaks or has some broken or missing shingles, have that fixed.
+If your roof leaks or has broken or missing shingles, fix that.
 Replace burned-out lightbulbs, fix leaking faucets, and paint over scuff marks.

 Prospective buyers want to imagine themselves in the house.
-Help them do so by removing as many personal items and changes as possible.
+Help them by removing as many personal items and changes as possible.
 Repaint rooms with neutral colors and remove your most quirky decorations.
-Keep pets out of the house when it is being shown.
+Keep pets out of the house when showing it.